 Portable wireless CMM’s are also great for geometric surfaces and quality control as they can literally be taken anywhere.

-What are the Benefits to Using a Co-ordinating Measuring Machine?
+What are the Benefits of Using a Coordinate Measuring Machine?

 Your parts can be verified by CMM inspection.
 You can commission 3D inspections, tool certifications, CAD comparison, reverse engineer and dimensional analysis.